hadouken/hadouken/docs/src/for-developers/jsonrpc-methods/session-getTorrents.rst

 Gets an object with information about the torrents in the Hadouken instance.
 The object keys are the torrents info hash.

+The method takes an optional filter argument which can be used to filter the result by tags.
+If no filter is given (ie. undefined) then all torrents will be returned.

+The example shows how to filter torrents based on the foo tag.
+Multiple tags can be specified and only torrents having all tags will be returned.

 Example
 ~~~~~~~